diego-chacon16/customer_complaint_classification/README.md

 ### Model and Prediction:

 + Deploy a Random Forest Classifier
-+ Use a Classification Report, Confusion Matrix and Accuracy Score
++ Use Classification Report, Confusion Matrix and Accuracy Score to measure the models performance